 My dad, Douglas Wayne Easterling, was born on January 23, 1953, the youngest of four children and the third boy for Howard and Pearl Easterling of Glen Rose, Arkansas.
-He would have been 64 this month.
+He would have been 64 this month (in 2017).
 I am writing this post strictly from my own recollection of events and stories I’ve been told.
 Because of this, everything contained in this post may not be entirely accurate.
 (Note: I have worked on this post on and off for the past four weeks in preparation for posting today because I knew it would be emotionally draining and would take some time to write.)

 Dad died of brain cancer on July 13, 1985, at 32 years old.
 He was diagnosed with cancer when I was a baby and went into remission for a while after treatment.
 Then, when I was a young girl—about three—it came back with a vengeance and killed him.
 There is absolutely nothing nice I can write about cancer.
 There are reasons why bumper stickers exist that read “Cancer Sucks” and “F%&# Cancer.”
 It does not discriminate on who it hits.
-I had turned four about a month before he died, which is how old my daughter is now.
+I had turned four about a month before he died, which is how old my daughter is now (in 2017).
 I’ve always thought that his first remission experience was God’s way of letting me remember him, though I won’t understand in my lifetime why he had to die so young.
 I’ve lived longer than my dad did and this year, he will have been gone longer than he lived.

 As a child, he was quiet—not the quietest of his siblings, but perhaps a bit shy.
 He was mechanically and musically gifted.
 He would get in trouble sometimes because he liked to take things apart to see how the items worked.
 Musically, he could play piano and guitar by ear.
 I think he could play other instruments too, but I am not sure how many.
 His guitar is one of my most prized possessions, and I so wish I would have inherited his musical gifts, but I only inherited his love for music.